 Chapter 3: What exactly was decided?

-That means:
+This means:

 Chapter 4: The Legislative Process

-Variants of the procedure
+Variations of the method

 It remains to be seen whether: